Expert medical and surgical care in Thailand

 Repeat Ablation

-Approximately 20–30% of patients experience AF recurrence after a first ablation due to reconnection of previously isolated pulmonary veins.
+Some patients experience AF recurrence after a first ablation due to reconnection of previously isolated pulmonary veins.
 A second procedure closes these electrical gaps.
-Cumulative success rates with a redo exceed 85% for paroxysmal AF.
+A redo improves the cumulative success rate for paroxysmal AF.

 • Targets reconnected pulmonary veins identified on repeat mapping